MCC’s Year 10 subjects represent a sound grounding for further study in each learning area.

 ▶ The College Careers Department has many resources to help with your decision making.

-▶ Your Year Level Coordinators and Mentor teachers can also offer support and advice.
+▶ Your Year Level Coordinators and Connect teacher can also offer support and advice.

 ▶ Your parents have experience and insights you should call on.

-▶ The Senior School Assistant Principal is a useful contact if you want to discuss VCE options.
+▶ The Senior School Assistant Principal is a useful contact if you’d like to discuss VCE options.
 They are located in Year 11/12 area.